 Carbon dioxide produced during production of hydrogen

 If hydrogen is produced from directly from fossil fuels, or by electrolysis of water using fossil-fuel generated electricity, carbon dioxide will be produced that will add to global warming unless it is captured and stored.
+The obvious solution is to use electricity generated by intermittent renewable sources, and regard the hydrogen as a storage medium to use when the renewables are not available.

 Ozone-layer depletion